 Developed in the 1970s, experiential therapy encourages patients to address those subconscious issues through activities.
 Experiential therapy is actually a category, rather than one specific type of therapy.
-There are many possible activities, including recreation therapy, equine therapy, expressive arts therapy, music therapy, wilderness therapy, adventure therapy, and psychodrama.
+There are many possible activities, including recreation therapy, expressive arts therapy, music therapy, wilderness therapy, adventure therapy, and psychodrama.

 Benefits of Experiential Therapy

 This non-traditional form of psychotherapy began as a new way of treating trauma, mood disorders, and grief.
 However, it can also be particularly effective in treating substance use disorder (SUD) because trauma and co-occurring mood disorders are frequently drivers of substance misuse.

 As patients progress through structured experiential therapy activities under the guidance of an experiential therapist, they are offered an opportunity to experience success, identify and overcome obstacles, improve self-esteem, and learn to be accountable for their actions.

 Among the many benefits of participating in evidence-based experiential therapy programs are emotional growth and personal empowerment.
 Because experiential therapy patients are often focused on the task or activity at hand, rather than on the therapeutic aspect of the experience, they are more likely to behave in a more genuine manner.

 Experiential Therapy at Muir Wood